 Gregory A. Lieving, Ph.D.

-Dr. Lieving is an associate professor and chair of the WVU Tech Department of Psychology.
-His area of expertise is in the field of behavior analysis.
-Dr. Lieving's students learn how to conduct basic and applied behavioral research; how to assess and treat dysfunctional behavior in humans and non-humans; how to approach conceptually any behavioral problem associated with a psychological disorder; and how to construct effective interventions for children with special needs, including those diagnosed Autism Spectrum Disorder and other intellectual and developmental disorders.
+Dr. Lieving's area of expertise is in the field of behavior analysis.
+His students learn how to conduct basic and applied behavioral research; how to assess and treat dysfunctional behavior in humans and non-humans; how to approach conceptually any behavioral problem associated with a psychological disorder; and how to construct effective interventions for children with special needs, including those diagnosed Autism Spectrum Disorder and other intellectual and developmental disorders.

 Cynthia R. Hall, Ph.D.